Panzah-Nexus/voice-pipeline/docs/usage.md

 # Usage Guide

-This guide explains how to use the voice pipeline system effectively once it's deployed and configured.
+This guide explains how to use the air-gapped voice pipeline system effectively once it's deployed and configured.

 ## 🎯 Quick Start